Polars (Python) – Big Data Essentials (100% Practical) - ANSNEW

 lf = pl.scan_csv("data.csv", schema=schema, ignore_errors=True)

-Parquet (best for big analytics + storage)
+Parquet (fast analytics + compression)

 dfp = pl.read_parquet("data.parquet")